raymondbernard/jammanDigitech/README.md

 ## Why This Application is Necessary

 https://www.youtube.com/watch?v=sjRwXzXtR94

-The DigiTech JamMan XT and JamMan Stereo are powerful loopers, but they face compatibility issues with newer operating systems, especially Windows 11.
+The DigiTech JamMan XT and JamMan St ereo are powerful loopers, but they face compatibility issues with newer operating systems, especially Windows 11.
 One major problem is that USB connectivity, which is essential for transferring files between the device and a computer, no longer works reliably on newer systems.
 This leaves many musicians with limited ways to manage their audio files for these devices.

 **This application** was built to solve that problem.
-Written in Go, it helps users take `.wav` files from their music library and properly format them for transfer to an SSD card that can be read by the JamMan XT or JamMan Stereo.
+Written in Go, it helps users take `.wav` files from their music library and properly format them for transfer to an SD Mirco card that can be read by the JamMan XT or JamMan Stereo.
 By bypassing USB connectivity and ensuring files are correctly structured, this application offers a reliable way to continue using your DigiTech JamMan on modern operating systems.

 But it doesn't stop there.